PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:50:52
+Last updated: 2024-04-02 18:51:26
-Random Quote: Never idealize others.
-They will never live up to your expectations. - Leo Buscaglia
+Random Quote: Build a better mousetrap and the world will beat a path to your door. - Ralph Waldo Emerson